 Bobby “Slick” Leonard Biography

-William Robert “Slick” Leonard is an American former basketball player and coach born in Terre Haute, Indiana that played for Indiana University.
-Bobby Leonard was a point guard for the Indiana Hoosiers for three seasons between 1951 and 1954.
+William Robert “Slick” Leonard (1932-2021) was an American former basketball player and coach born in Terre Haute, Indiana that played for Indiana University.
+He was a point guard for the Indiana Hoosiers for three seasons between 1951 and 1954.
 The Indiana native played at Gerstmeyer Technical High School in Terre Haute where he was awarded as a member of the All-State basketball team.
 In his time with the Hoosiers under Coach Branch McCracken, Slick was a two time All-Big Ten member in 1953 and 1954 as well as an All-American in 1954.
 Bobby was a captain of the 1953 National Championship team where he hit the game winning free throw for Indiana over Kansas in the title game.

 The former national champion played professionally for seven years in the NBA for the Lakers, Zephyrs, and Packers.
 Bobby became coach of the Indiana Pacers in 1968 where he coached until 1980 leading the team to win three ABA championships and 529 games during that time.
 The coaching legend returned to the Pacers in 1985 as a color commentator where his signature phrase “Boom baby!” after a Pacers three point jumper can still be heard during games today.
 In 2014, Leonard was inducted into the Naismith Memorial Basketball Hall of Fame.